cybaer/derTempomat/README.md

 # derTempomat
-Divider, Multiplier and Trigger Recorder
+Divider, Multiplier and Trigger Recorder for eurorack